 Reviewed by Deborah Menkart Book Author: Mandela, the beautifully illustrated children’s book by Kadir Nelson, has been selected as one of the top books on Nelson Mandela by many groups including Colorlines and Kirkus Reviews.
-Given Kadir Nelson’s talents and strong reputation as a children’s book author and illustrator, Mandela is likely to become a […]
+Given Nelson’s talents and strong reputation as a children’s book author and illustrator, Mandela is likely to become a staple […]

 Jahohora and First Day